lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 IANA is also requested to allocate values from the "SMI Security for PKIX Algorithms" registry (1.3.6.1.5.5.7.6) to identify the eighteen algorithms defined within.

 ##  Object Identifier Allocations
-EDNOTE to IANA: OIDs will need to be replaced in both the ASN.1 module and in {{alg-parms}}.
+EDNOTE to IANA: OIDs will need to be replaced in both the ASN.1 module and in {{sec-alg-parms}}.

 ###  Module Registration